 The interest of the journal is field (terrestrial and aquatic) and experimental botany including plant viruses, bacteria, archaea, algae and fungi, from subcellular level to the ecosystem level with a geographic focus on karstic areas of the southern Europe and the Adriatic Sea (Mediterranean).

-The journal welcomes manuscripts for publication in the following categories: original research papers, short communications, book reviews, social news and announcements.
+The journal welcomes manuscripts for publication in the following categories: original research papers, short communications and social news.

 Article submission and publishing are free of charge.

 Manuscripts should be submitted using On-line Manuscript Submission at http://www.abc.botanic.hr.
 Registration and login are required to submit items on-line and to check the status of current submissions.
 For submission, after LOGIN find USER HOME then AUTHOR and go to NEW SUBMISSION.